Dean, University of Minnesota Extension

 President and CEO, Robert Wood Johnson Foundation

-Richard Besser, M.D., is president and CEO of the Robert Wood Johnson Foundation (RWJF), a position he assumed in April 2017.
-Richard is the former acting director of the Centers for Disease Control and Prevention (CDC), and former chief health and medical editor with ABC News.
+Dr. Besser, M.D., is president and CEO of the Robert Wood Johnson Foundation (RWJF), a position he assumed in April 2017.
+Dr. Besser is the former acting director of the Centers for Disease Control and Prevention (CDC), and former chief health and medical editor with ABC News.

-In Richard's role at ABC News, he provided medical analysis and reports for all ABC News programs and platforms.
+In Dr. Besser's role at ABC News, he provided medical analysis and reports for all ABC News programs and platforms.
 His weekly health chats on social media reached millions.

 President & CEO, National 4-H Council